Chapter 7: Class Template Instantiation

 }

-We have reused the MyTemplate template class in this program, which we defined earlier in the header file.
-In the main() function, we have created an object named myObj of the MyTemplate template for type T as the following:
+In the main() function, we have created an object named myObj of the MyTemplate template class for type int:

 MyTemplate<int> myObj(10);